Deputy Director, Technology Management & Services

-She regularly works with OzFrank Theatre Film (Australia), and Autopoetics (Singapore) of which she is a founding member.
+Chelsea regularly works with OzFrank Theatre Film (Australia), and Autopoetics (Singapore) of which she is a founding member.
 She is a life-long learner and is committed to personal and professional development and encourages the same of her students.